 GDRecipes: Did it take you long to get used to injecting insulin?
 Did you have any false starts or mishaps along the way?

 Meaghan: It took a few tries to get it right.
 The first few times I injected, I obviously did it wrong and it hurt.
 The one problem I came across was if I accidentally injected in the same place too many times it was quite painful.
-So what I needed to do was alternate which leg I injected into each day.
+So what I needed to do was alternate which leg I injected into each day, to reduce the pain that this cause me I have started to use the best CBD oil with just a few drops it helps me a lot!

 (Natasha notes: Injection site should be rotated.
 It is usually recommended that the belly is used rather than the leg as the leg can give a variable supply of insulin due to possible movement after injecting).